AncientRoman/SublimeOpenFileOverSSH/README.md

 v1.2: The wildcard (\*) option opens a text input that accepts one or more glob patterns such as \*.c h\* and opening multiple files is wayyyy faster<br>
 v1.1: Added a file browser like interface to the Open File File Over SSH command in the command pallet<br>
 v1.0: First version with Windows support

+## Contributing
+You can submit a PR if you'd like, but if you find a bug or would like a new feature feel free to open an Issue.<br>
+I'll respond to either as soon as I can.